Catalog tabs on the Manage dashboard

 - When using quick create, you cannot select or configure a power schedule.
 By default, quick create catalogs use the Cost Saver preset schedule.
 However, you can edit that catalog later and change the schedule.

-For details, see Manage power management schedules.
+For details, see Power management schedules.

 For domain-joined catalogs, use the information in CTX220345 to set Citrix policies.